-A normal course load for undergraduate, non- DCP students is four courses, but any combination of courses ranging from 3 to 4.5 credits is regarded as a full load and regular full-time tuition applies.
+A normal, full-time course load for undergraduate, non- DCP students is four courses, but any combination of courses ranging from 3 to 4.5 credits is regarded as a full time and the regular full-time tuition applies.
 There are no refunds for course load changes within this range of credits.
 Any reduction below three credits must be approved by the Office of Student Affairs.

 Undergraduate students registering for fewer than three credits per term with the permission of the Office of Student Affairs will be charged at the per-course rate.
 The per-course rate will also apply for special students who are not degree candidates or whose degree candidacy is pending for fewer than three credits.